Marianne Meed Ward

-Marianne Meed Ward (née Meed; born January 4, 1966) is an American-born Canadian politician and former journalist who has served as the 29th and current mayor of Burlington since December 3, 2018.
+Marianne Meed Ward (née Meed; born January 4, 1966) is an American-born Canadian politician and former journalist serving as the 29th and current mayor of Burlington since December 3, 2018.
+She represented Ward 2 in the Burlington City Council for two terms, from 2010 to 2018.

 Early life and education

 Born in Greeley, Colorado, to a Canadian father and American mother, Meed Ward grew up in Kingston, Ontario and Toronto before moving to Ottawa where she earned a Bachelor of Journalism from Carleton University in 1989.

 Career in media

 Meed Ward worked for Faith Today magazine from 1989, becoming managing editor in 1996.
 She resigned her position in February 1999 following a 'change in direction' at the magazine.
 She launched her own communications business, Meed Ward Media, providing writing, editorial, consulting or teaching services to a range of clients including Chatelaine, Vision TV, Ryerson University, Tyndale College, CHCH TV, Crossroads Communications, and the Toronto Sun where she served as a weekly columnist covering faith and ethics, and later covering the 905 area of the Greater Toronto Area.
 She stood down from the position to contest the 2010 election.